WalMart’s great idea is being executed significantly short of its potential and not positively impacting sales in the way the Canadian Tire is.

 When you get people speaking back, you are being given permission to give them more content (information about your products or services, that would be of interest this time or in future).
 You are then seen as more personable, caring and an expert, resulting in them more likely to return in the future to BUY MORE STUFF and also tell their friends about their experience.

-I consult and spent time training in a small coffee shop, in a small town with very distinct locally sourced and grown coffees.
+I spent time training in a small coffee shop, in a small town with very distinct locally sourced and grown coffees.
 It is a tourist town.

 So my first statement to any customer who has approached or entered the locations is:

 - What are you planning to do in the next few days?